CoreAI Portal Guide

 The current flow:

-MLflowuntil the model becomesREADY - checks Model Installer logs to detect failures
+MLflowuntil the model becomesREADY - checks for failures and surfaces them in the UI

 - redirects back to the models area when the import completes